 California girl says 'hero' postal worker rescued her from world of sex trafficking

-A California girl who was claims she was trapped in a world of sex trafficking until recently credits a South Sacramento postal worker with her rescue.
+A California girl who claims she was trapped in a world of sex trafficking until recently credits a South Sacramento postal worker with her rescue.

 In June, Ivan Crisostomo, a postal carrier, heard a “desperate crying” coming from behind a tree.
 When he looked around, he saw 16-year-old Crystal Allen.